openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/02-different-streams.md

 2. container-tools:1.0 - this was released with RHEL 8.0 and supported for 24 months, and receives bug fixes with back ports that keep the API and CLI interfaces stable
 3. container-tools:2.0 - this was released with RHEL 8.2 and supported for 24 months, and receives bug fixes with back ports that keep the API and CLI interfaces stable

 Now, let's pretend we are developer looking for access to the latest features in RHEL.
+Let's inspect the description of the fast moving stream:

+``yum module info container-tools:rhel8``{{execute}}

-For this, we would install the container-tools:rhel8 Application Stream like this:
+Now, let's install the fast moving container-tools:rhel8 Application Stream like this:

 ``yum module install -y container-tools:rhel8``{{execute}}